Syrian forces bomb capital as school year starts

 “Some of the schools have opened, but really children are too afraid to go,” said Abo Adnan, an activist from the central city of Hama which has seen heavy fighting for months.

-“You know we have army checkpoints every few metres and there are snipers everywhere.
+“You know we have army checkpoints every few meters and there are snipers everywhere.
 Only two or three schools opened in Hama today,” he said.

 Many say that, in the heat of war, families are too scared to send their children back and some teachers will remain home.
 In rebel-held parts of Syria, fighters have taken over the two-storey school buildings to use as bases and some classrooms are used for prisoners.